jamesdeluk/hugo/content/cybersecurity/challenges/overthewire/krypton.md

 # 0

-Welcome to Krypton!
+> Welcome to Krypton!
 The first level is easy.
 The following string encodes the password using Base64:

-S1JZUFRPTklTR1JFQVQ=
+> S1JZUFRPTklTR1JFQVQ=

-Use this password to log in to krypton.labs.overthewire.org with username krypton1 using SSH on port 2231.
+> Use this password to log in to [krypton.labs.overthewire.org](http://krypton.labs.overthewire.org/) with username krypton1 using SSH on port 2231.
 You can find the files for other levels in /krypton/

-S1JZUFRPTklTR1JFQVQ= → decode Base64 (CyberChef) → success!
+Use CyberChef: Decode Base64 → success!

-KRYPTONISGREAT

 # 1:KRYPTONISGREAT